Abhilash-kumar-singh/E-commerce-website-automation/README.md

 1>pages
 2>screenshot

-Data is imported from json, hence adding Simple json tar file to dependencies is important
+Data is imported from json, hence adding Simple json jar file to dependencies is important

 About pages-